ishtms/learn-nodejs-hard-way/chapters/ch08-ex-implementing-router.md

 5. Use the `Map` in each node to store its children.
 When adding a new route, check if a node for a segment exists; if it does, traverse to it.
 Otherwise, create a new node.

-6. To deal with trailing slashes, repeated slashes, and whitespaces, you could write utility functions that normalize the path before processing it.
+6. To deal with trailing slashes, and repeated slashes, you could write utility functions that normalize the path before processing it.
+7. You should throw an error if the path contains any whitespace.

 ### Solution